Blog Articles

 Top 3 Hikes in Cherokee County

 Spring’s official start is only four days away which means it is time to dust off the hiking boots, throw some snacks in your bag, and head out on the trail!
 Cherokee County has some of the best views in Oklahoma that make for some awesome hikes.
 Check out our top three picks below!
-3. Keep Reading
+3. Pine Ridge Trail – JT Nickel Preserve 1.5 miles Easy Take a stroll through the pine trees in the beautiful foothills of the Ozarks.
+There is always the chance to see birds, deer, turkeys, and elk!
+The silence of the area is what stands out… Keep Reading

 • Tahlequah Tracks: J.T.
 Nickel Family Nature & Wildlife Preserve